 YOUR COMMENTS #osmus-project-127 #c4sj #South-Bay-OSM

-- For data source please use
+- Set the data source to

-source=San José Public Works Department
+San José Public Works Department

 - Go back to the Tasking Manager and mark the task as done (but not as validated)